Ayehu/custom-activities/NetApp/NetAppGetObject/README.md

 **IP**					- IP
 **Username**			- Username to access API
 **Password**			- Password to acces API
 **ObjectRequestXml**	- XML containing filters types of search.
-Bellow you can see and example:
+Bellow you can see an example:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no" ?>